rimatla/MEAN/README.md

 # mean_walking_skeleton
-### This is a MEAK Stack walking skeleton assignment.
+### This is a MEAN Stack walking skeleton assignment.